By Registered Dietitian, Jeannie Versagli

 A hormonal imbalance can greatly affect the rate at which you burn calories.
 Your thyroid is responsible for regulating your metabolism.
 If you are struggling with unexplained weight gain or weight loss, see your physician.
 You may have hypo (low) or hyper (high) thyroidism.

 One of the golden rules to set your metabolism for the day is to start out with breakfast.
 Consuming breakfast gets your metabolism going.
 Studies indicate that an individual can increase their metabolism by 10% for that day by including breakfast.
-When you don’t eat breakfast, you’re fasting for 15 to 20 hours, suggesting to the body that starvation is occurring, which then sends a signal to the body to slow down the rate at which it will burn calories.
+When you don’t eat breakfast, you’re fasting for 15 to 20 hours, suggesting to the body that starvation is occurring thereby sending a signal to the body to slow down the rate at which it will burn calories.

 Always stay hydrated!
 Dehydration can contribute to ineffective metabolism.
 Some studies suggest that your body temperate drops slightly when you are dehydrated, causing your body to store fat to maintain normal temperatures.
 Other studies have indicated that dehydration resembles fasting and therefore lowers your metabolism.